collinaryart/CommBank_Chatbot/README.md

 4. Start the Azure Function App locally for testing.
    - Follow the Azure Functions extension in Visual Studio Code to run your app.

-## Development and Contribution

-### Mock Data Preparation

-- Create mock data covering a range of banking inquiries in different languages for initial testing.

-### Testing and Feedback

-- Perform functionality and user experience testing with multilingual individuals.
-- Iteratively refine the chatbot based on feedback.

-### Demonstration Preparation

-- Develop scenarios to showcase the chatbot's capabilities effectively.
-- Prepare presentation materials and practice demonstration scenarios.

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

-This project is part of the Monash Innovation Guarantee unit, aiming to use cutting-edge technology to make banking solutions more inclusive and accessible.